Gyan002-tech/SarcAthon/README.md

 THIS README IS ABOUT INFORMING HOW TO RUN THE MODEL:
-To run the program you have to download all the files // Or clone the repository with your local machine Open the index.html file through any one of your browser Next run the model.py code on the local machine ( using: VScode, pycharm etc) You can start asking your queris on the web page or the user interhface once the model.py outout says "INFO APPLICATION STARTUP COMPLETE"\
+1.To run the program you have to download all the files // Or clone the repository with your local machine 2.Open the index.html file through any one of your browser 3.Next run the model.py code on the local machine ( using: VScode, pycharm etc) 4.You can start asking your queris on the web page or the user interhface once the model.py outout says "INFO APPLICATION STARTUP COMPLETE"\
-Then you can ask questions on the web page " Remember- The response might vary depending on the computing power of the local machine or laptop "
+5.Then you can ask questions on the web page " Remember- The response might vary depending on the computing power of the local machine or laptop "

 LIBRARIES WHICH ARE REQUIRED FOR THE WORKING OF MODEL HAVE TO BE INSTALLED FOLLOWING ARE THE PIP INSTALL COMMANDS TO INSTALL ALL THE NECCESSARY LIBRARIES:
 # Install FastAPI